Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation: Experiments and Evaluation

-We show in Appendix~\ref{sec:greedy} that the negotiation's course (final deal made by $p_1$) may eventually \textit{reward} the greedy agent, at the expense of others or $p_1$ itself.
-Additionally, the saboteur agent shows some success in preventing the deal.
-However, since this agent is clearly proposing deals that are against the majority in multiple regards, other agents often echoed the majority and proposed deals that are likely to be more agreeable (especially by $p_1$ and $p_2$).
-This may give a slightly positive sign that agents are not easily malleable and can detect the intruder.
-Attacking a specific agent was slightly more successful, especially if the saboteur is aligning with the preferences of $p_1$ and $p_2$, creating a powerful coalition.
-We show in Appendix~\ref{sec:appendix_adv} that \textit{the targeted agent may indeed get a lower score in the final deal}.
-Future work is needed to further study and characterize such group dynamics and evaluate other possible attacks and potential defenses.
-More details and examples are in the Appendix.
+\textbf{2) What are the effects on the negotiation?} We show in Table~\ref{tab:other_variants} that the success rate is lower compared to the compromising game; \textbf{the greedy/adversarial agents' actions affected the group}.
+We quantitatively and qualitatively show in~\autoref{fig:p1_vs_greedy} and Appendix~\ref{sec:greedy} that the negotiation's course (i.e., the final deal made by $p_1$) may eventually \textbf{over-reward} the greedy agent, at the expense of others or $p_1$ itself.
+When $p_1$ is greedy, the success drastically decreases.
+This could be an attack vector where $p_1$ is prompted to be greedy (by external parties) or when it \emph{only acts} as compromising to deceive a moderator.
+The adversarial agent shows success in preventing the deal in the untargeted version.
+However, since this agent clearly proposes deals that are against the majority, we qualitatively observed that other compromising agents often echoed the majority and proposed deals that are likely to be more agreeable (especially by $p_1$ and $p_2$).
+This may be a positive sign that agents are not easily malleable and can detect the intruder.
+Attacking a specific agent was more successful, especially if the adversary aligns with the preferences of $p_1$ and $p_2$, \textbf{creating a powerful coalition}.
+We quantitatively show that \textbf{the targeted agent gets a lower score in the final deal}.
+More results are in Appendices~\ref{sec:greedy} and~\ref{sec:appendix_adv}.